bringauto/external-server/README.md

 ### Common modules

 One of the last items in the config file is `common_modules`, represented by key-value pairs.
-The key is the ID of the module, the value contains following
+The key is the module ID (a module number), the value contains following

 - `lib_path` (required) - path to module shared library (`*.so`).
 - `config` (optional) - specification of config for the module, any key-value pairs will be forwarded to module implementation init function; when empty or missing, empty config forwarded to init function.